jchaline/shelter/README.md

 Tribute to fallout !

-TODO : integration test, profile,
+TODO :
+ - integration test
+ - controller test with spring test
+ - map with all shelter (graph representation ?)
+ - generation map
+ - metrics